Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 #### Recovery

 The Continuum recovers Stress whenever there is a downtime.
 Just like that.
-The downside is that, once there is a Consequence, it's unlikely that you're going to have any kind of downtime
+The downside is that, once there is any Consequence beyond Minor, it's unlikely that you're going to have any kind of downtime.
+Chances are that you need to Fix Things Now, before they get any worse.

-The easiest way to fix the Continuum is actually to let it Concede.
+The easiest way to fix Consequences to the Continuum is actually to let it Concede.
 It's Bad, and quite possibly deadly for the Crew, but it's not as Bad as a Snafu.

 Alternatively, you can work to Fix the Continuum.
 Continuum Consequences need to be Bandaged before they can recover.
 Bandaging a Continuum Consequence requires coming up with an **Explanation** of why the Consequence is now Bandaged, from the safety of the Continuum Indirection \(see below\).
 Once a Consequence is Bandaged, things get better, but the Consequence is not fully healed.
 Full healing may take time.